 Entrepreneurship Research Centre

 Research is a key element in providing entrepreneurs with the skills they need to succeed.
 Led by Professor Simon Parker, the Entrepreneurship Cross-Enterprise Leadership Centre is the Institute's research arm.
 The Centre serves as a forum for faculty and doctoral candidates to collaborate on research ideas, develop teaching cases and advance manuscripts for publication in leading peer-reviewed journals.
-In June 2014, the Centre will co-host the 34th annual Babson College Entrepreneurship Research Conference (BCERC) and Doctoral Consortium, which will bring together leading researchers and scholars in entrepreneurship from around the world.
+In June 2014, the Centre co-hosted the 34th annual Babson College Entrepreneurship Research Conference (BCERC) and Doctoral Consortium, which brought together leading researchers and scholars in entrepreneurship from around the world.

 Business Families Centre

 Business families face unique and complex challenges.
 From the entrepreneurial founders to second and third generation owner-leaders - even Generation Y members on the threshold of launching their own careers - all are faced with the complex decision of whether or when to enter the family firm.
 The Business Families Centre (BFC) - led by Dave Simpson - helps family-controlled businesses remain entrepreneurial, a key factor in ensuring long-term viability.
 BFC also helps foster a deeper understanding of the strengths and challenges of the business, the family and the complex relationship that ties one to the other.